 - 3.1 The activity of shark meshing is defined herein as the placing of nets at the 51 beaches listed in Table 1 of this Plan to protect the public from target sharks. - 3.2 The activity is formally undertaken in NSW through the SMP.
-In general terms the SMP is a fishing activity comprising the placing of nets at 51 beaches between Stockton and South Wollongong to protect the public from sharks. - 3.3 The SMP uses bottom-set synthetic filament mesh nets 150m in length and 6m in depth of 60cm mesh size that are set in a generally parallel direction off the beach, anchored in approximately 10m depth of water.
-The nets have a weighted bottom line (leadline) and a floated top line (floatline) and are identified by surface floats. - 3.4 The SMP includes all activities by Contractors who own, maintain, set, run and haul the nets in accordance with the Services as defined in the Contract. - 3.5 The SMP also includes all activities by DPI associated with contract administration, compliance, supervision, observer programs, research programs, monitoring, and reporting.
+In general terms the SMP is a fishing activity comprising the placing of nets at 51 beaches between Stockton and South Wollongong to protect the public from sharks. - 3.3 The SMP is a sub-program of the NSW Shark Management Program, which incorporates additional techniques such as SMART drumlines, tagged shark listening stations and drone surveillance. - 3.4 The SMP uses bottom-set synthetic filament mesh nets 150m in length and 6m in depth of 60cm mesh size that are set in a generally parallel direction off the beach, anchored in approximately 10m depth of water.
+The nets have a weighted bottom line (leadline) and a floated top line (floatline) and are identified by surface floats. - 3.5 The SMP includes all activities by Contractors who own, maintain, set, run and haul the nets in accordance with the Services as defined in the Contract. - 3.6 The SMP also includes all activities by DPI associated with contract administration, compliance, supervision, observer programs, research programs, monitoring, and reporting.